sf-wdi-gaia/trees/quick-reference.md

   * get the key of a given node
   * get an array of all the nodes that are children of a given node

+Some uses of trees:
+* the DOM tree for HTML structure
+* record possible results of a sequence of decisions in a decision tree
+* probability trees for possible results of sequences of random coin flips or dice rolls

 <hr>